happy0412/qe-todolist/Test Deliverables/Instructions/README.md

 <h1>Step 4:</h1>

-After finishing step 4 navigate to the project and will see to maven projects one is framework and the second is testcases.
-Before running the two projects make sure you clean and build and the browser will be opened.
+After finishing step 4 navigate to the project and will see two maven projects one is framework and the second one is testcases.
+Before running the two projects make sure you clean and build.
+After cleaning and build navigate to testcases and click
+Test packages.
+View the following package "entersekt.nodejsapp.qetodolist" and will see a java file, right click on the file, select "Test File" and will automatically open a browser.